 en passant; the Prince does not have this option.

 End Of Game:

-Zillions gives these average values, normalized to 5 for the
+Estimated average pieces'value, normalized to 5 for the Rook

 Find the rules in the Chess Variant Pages: not